matloff/omsi/README.md

 answer, 10.

 - Exit the client, **File | Exit**.
-To see that your submitted answer is indeed there at the server, enter **InstructorDirectory/abc/me@xyx.edu**, and observe that there it is, in the file **omsi_answer2.py**.
+To see that your submitted answer is indeed there at the server, enter the directory/folder **InstructorDirectory/abc/me@xyx.edu**, and observe that there it is, in the file **omsi_answer2.py**.

 - Kill the server by hitting ctrl-C.

+Note that since you had the host and client on the same machine, the host was 'localhost'.

 <h2>
 <a name="what"> What is OMSI?</a>